ManchesterVolcanology/iFit/docs/usage/scripting.rst

                       stray_window=[280, 290])

-This will generate an analyser that will fit the emasured spectra between 310 - 320 nm, performing a stray light correction using the measured intensities between 280 - 290 nm.
+This will generate an analyser that will fit the measured spectra between 310 - 320 nm, performing a stray light correction using the measured intensities between 280 - 290 nm.

 Measured spectra can then be analysed by using :meth:`~spectral_analysis.Analyser.fit_spectrum`: